The 2021 NFL Draft will be a great event for teams to start building for their future. Here is the Jalen Mayfield 2021 NFL Draft profile.

 2019 stats: 13 starts at right tackle

 After the Big Ten decided to cancel their fall season, Mayfield decided to declare for the 2021 NFL Draft.
-He has only started for one season, but has already raised eyebrows with his play at Michigan.
+When the Big Ten picked up the season late, Mayfield decided to come back for one more season before going pro.

-Despite only playing for one season at Michigan, Mayfield is already a highly-regarded prospect.
+Mayfield is a highly-regarded prospect and would’ve been drafted early even if he didn’t play in 2020.
 He is currently projected to be taken at some point in the first round in the 2021 NFL Draft.